SAP-samples/teched2025-DT265/exercises/ex2/README.md

 #### Assign the Application to a Role

 Role assignments define who can access and interact with an application within the launchpad.
 By assigning the application to the *Everyone* role (or any specific role based on business needs), you ensure that authorized users can see and use the application.
+The *Everyone* role is assigned to a site by default.

 1. Open the *Content Manager*.
 2. Choose the *Everyone* role (available by default).